Assassination of Mohamad Chatah: Perpetrators

 No group immediately claimed responsibility for the blast, however it led to a spate of accusations being hurled by Lebanon's political actors.
 Former Prime Minister Saad Hariri, implied Hezbollah's culpability in the attack and said the killers, "are the ones who assassinated Rafiq Hariri; they are the ones who want to assassinate Lebanon."
 The March 14 movement of which Chatah was a member, also blamed Hezbollah and Syria.
 However the group denied responsibility, characterizing the attack as only beneficial to Lebanon's enemies and called on the killers to be brought to justice.
 Syria's Information Minister Omran al-Zoubi denied the blame placed on Syria saying, "These wrong and arbitrary accusations are made in a context of political hatred".
 The assassination came twenty days before a United Nations Special Tribunal was set to try four Hezbollah members for the 2005 killing of Rafik Hariri, who was also killed in a car bomb.
+Following the trail a link was made to Unit 121 that executed from the late 80's, Hezbollah's assassination policy against politicians and journalists in Lebanon.